nitdip/dairydemand/README.md

 # Butter Demand
-## Objective: Provide insight on the trends for butter.
+## Objective: ETL for USDA QuickStats and GATS.
+Present insight on butter markets for both domestic and international markets.

 ## Data Sources
 The data can be obtained from USDA QuickStats and USDA GATS